 Image source: SEMRush

 Now that you’ve finished compiling your list, it’s time to start incorporating keywords into your content, titles, metadata, alt text, and URLs.
+Just make sure you don’t overdo it, or you could be penalized for keyword stuffing!

 2. Complete a Content Audit